Social Security (United States): Joining and quitting

 Obtaining a Social Security number for a child is voluntary.
-Further, there is no general legal requirement that individuals join the Social Security program unless they want or have to work.
+Further, there is no general legal requirement that individuals join the Social Security program unless they want, or have, to work.
 Under normal circumstances, FICA taxes or SECA taxes will be collected on all wages.
 About the only way to avoid paying either FICA or SECA taxes is to join a religion that does not believe in insurance, such as the Amish or a religion whose members have taken a vow of poverty (see IRS publication 517 and 4361).
-Federal workers employed before 1987, various state and local workers including those in some school districts who had their own retirement and disability programs were given the one-time option of joining Social Security.
+Federal workers employed before 1987 and various state and local workers, including those in some school districts who had their own retirement and disability programs, were given the one-time option of joining Social Security.
 Many employees and retirement and disability systems opted to keep out of the Social Security system because of the cost and the limited benefits.
-It was often much cheaper to obtain much higher retirement and disability benefits by staying in their original retirement and disability plans.
-Now only a few of these plans allow new hires to join their existing plans without also joining Social Security.
-In 2004, the Social Security Administration estimated that 96% of all U.S. workers were covered by the system with the remaining 4% mostly a minority of government employees enrolled in public employee pensions and not subject to Social Security taxes due to historical exemptions.
+It was often less expensive to obtain higher retirement and disability benefits by staying in their original retirement and disability plans.
+Now, only a few of these plans allow new hires to join their existing plans without also joining Social Security.
+In 2004, the SSA estimated that 96% of all U.S. workers were covered by the system with the remaining 4% mostly a minority of government employees enrolled in public employee pensions and not subject to Social Security taxes due to historical exemptions.

-It is possible for railroad employees to get a "coordinated" retirement and disability benefits.
+It is possible for railroad employees to get "coordinated" retirement and disability benefits.
 The U.S. Railroad Retirement Board (or "RRB") is an independent agency in the executive branch of the United States government created in 1935 to administer a social insurance program providing retirement benefits to the country's railroad workers.
 Railroad retirement Tier I payroll taxes are coordinated with social security taxes so that employees and employers pay Tier I taxes at the same rate as social security taxes and have the same benefits.
 In addition, both workers and employers pay Tier II taxes (about 6.2% in 2005), which are used to finance railroad retirement and disability benefit payments that are over and above social security levels.
 Tier II benefits are a supplemental retirement and disability benefit system that pays 0.875% times years of service times average highest five years of employment salary, in addition to Social Security benefits.

-The FICA taxes are imposed on nearly all workers and self-employed persons.
-Employers are required to report wages for covered employment to Social Security for processing Forms W-2 and W-3.
+FICA taxes are imposed on nearly all workers and self-employed persons.
+Employers are required to report wages for covered employment to the SSA for processing Forms W-2 and W-3.
 Some specific wages are not part of the Social Security program (discussed below).
 Internal Revenue Code provisions section 3101 imposes payroll taxes on individuals and employer matching taxes.
 Section 3102 mandates that employers deduct these payroll taxes from workers' wages before they are paid.
 Generally, the payroll tax is imposed on everyone in employment earning "wages" as defined in 3121 of the Internal Revenue Code. and also taxes net earnings from self-employment.